Pre-colonial history of the Democratic Republic of the Congo: Cannibalism

 The attitudes towards cannibalism in the Congo region varied significantly, with certain cultures practicing cannibalism in certain contexts while in other cultures cannibalism was either only practiced by certain individuals or shunned altogether and its practitioners dehumanized.

 A personal indigenous first-hand account of ritualistic cannibalism can be found in the life story of Disasi Makulo, as written down by his son Akambu Makulo.
 Disasi, an indigenous traveller from the Eastern Congo region reported that upon his return to his native village after years of travel the villagers proposed a large feast in celebration of his arrival.
 They meant to take two slaves and have them slaughtered and served as part of the celebration meal.

-The specific practice of sacrificing and consuming slaves could be found among other cultures as well, such as the Azande, Lufembe, Bangala, Basongye, Batetela and Ngombe.
+The specific practice of sacrificing and consuming slaves could be found among other cultures as well, such as the Azande, Lufembe, Basongye, Batetela and Ngombe.
 The slaves were normally war captives, acquired through inter-communal warfare.
 These slaves could either be used for labour or human sacrifice, or sold in the Arab slave trade.

 Another type of cannibalism centered around the (partial) consumption of fallen enemies during conflict.
 This type of cannibalism was for instance practised by the Manyema, Bukusu and Basimba militias and slaves from Congo, Uganda and Tanzania used by Arab slave traders like Tippu Tipp, who had claimed the Eastern Congo for himself and Sultan Bargash bin Said el Busaidi.